First and foremost, I’m a journalist.

-Since then Wendell has testified before two House committees, briefed several members of Congress and their staffs, appeared with members of Congress at several press conferences, spoken at more than 100 public forums, and has been the subject of numerous articles in the U.S. and foreign media.
+Since then I have testified before several other Congressional and state legislative committees, spoken at hundreds of public forums and been the subject of numerous articles in the U.S. and foreign media.

 I’ve also written two books—Deadly Spin: An Insurance Company Insider Speaks Out on How Corporate PR Is Killing Health Care and Deceiving Americans and Obamacare: What’s in It for Me?
 What Everyone Needs to Know About the Affordable Care Act—both published by Bloomsbury Press.